 That data is extracted using general purpose and/or specific purpose extractors.
 Sometimes these are formed of parsers having manually constructed regular expressions.
 Others might be created using automated wrapper induction techniques.

 Extracting information from web pages with known formats

 A directory about restaurants might include the phrase “handicap accessibility:” followed by a “Y” or “N” at a particular location on the page.

 A specific purpose extractor could contain a regular expression to locate that portion of the page to extract the “handicap accessibility” string.

 If a directory has two-column tables, with one typically containing keys such as “parking” or “specialties” and the other column contains the value for the key, the specific purpose extractor can extract the key and value pairs from that table.

-A general purpose extractor would try to extract the same types of information, but from web pages that have non-specific formats.
+A general-purpose extractor would try to extract the same types of information, but from web pages with non-specific formats.

-Two different web pages (and extracted strings) represent whether an enterprise is accessible to handicapped persons.
+Two different web pages (and extracted strings) represent whether an enterprise is accessible to disabled persons.

 - “Wheelchair Accessible: YES”